Kemp Klein

 What is the Difference Between a Standard Driver's License and REAL ID?

-How Does REAL ID Affect You
+How REAL ID Affects You

-To board domestic flights and enter certain federal facilities, nuclear power plants and United States military bases you must have a REAL ID-compliant document.
 To re-enter the United States by land or sea from Canada, Mexico, Bermuda or the Caribbean an Enhanced license / ID is required (outside of a valid United States Passport, United States Passport Card, or other document listed at TSA.gov).
 The TSA warns that travelers without a Real ID face “delays, additional screening and the possibility of not being permitted into the security checkpoint,” according to the TSA.

 If you do not have a REAL ID compliant document, a non-Real ID license can still be used how it normally would be.
 This includes as identification, to cash checks, as a drivers license, jury duty (even in federal buildings), and to rent vehicle